Duro Bag Manufacturing

-Duro Bag Mfg is the largest paper bag manufacturer in the world and produces paper bags for numerous companies in the US.
-Duro Bag Mfg was founded in Covington, Kentucky in 1953 by Mr. S. David Shor and is still a privately owned company.
-Duro Bag is the only manufacturing facility at the Port of Brownsville that is non-maritime related.
-Charles Shor, who became President and Chief Executive Officer in 1987, ran the company started by his father until July 1, 2014.
+Duro Bag Manufacturing is a paper bag manufacturer and a wholly owned subsidiary of Novolex (Previously Hilex Poly Co.
+LLC.), now owned by Apollo Global Management.
+Duro Bag Mfg produces paper bags for many companies in the United States.
+It was founded in Covington, Kentucky in 1953 by Mr. S. David Shor and was privately owned.
+Charles Shor, the son of S. David Shor, became president and chief executive officer in 1987 and ran the company until July 1, 2014.
 South Carolina-based Hilex Poly Co.
-LLC. acquired Duro in July 2014.
+LLC acquired Duro in July 2014.
+Prior to the company's sale, it was the largest paper bag manufacturer in the world.

-Duro has purchased some of its larger competitors in order to expand its geographical reach and enhance the company's production capabilities.
-Duro Bag has over 1,800 employees working at 11 facilities across the country, with the corporate office located in Northern Kentucky.
-The manufacturing sites are located in Alsip IL, Brownsville TX, Covington KY, Elizabeth NJ, Florence KY, Jackson TN, Richmond VA, Rio Bravo MX, Tolleson AZ, and Walton KY along with art departments in Walton KY and Yulee FL.
+Duro has purchased some of its larger competitors over the years.
+Duro Bag has over 1,800 employees working at 11 facilities across the United States, with the corporate office located in Northern Kentucky.
+The manufacturing sites are located in Alsip, Illinois, Brownsville, Texas, Covington, Kentucky, Elizabeth, New Jersey, Florence, Kentucky, Jackson, Tennessee, Richmond, Virginia, Río Bravo, Tamaulipas, Mexico, Tolleson, Arizona, and Walton, Kentucky along with art departments in Walton and Yulee, Florida.